Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 - Don't activate the .esps that start with **Rem_**; these are our grass mods and only need to be active durning Distant Land generation within MGE XE.
 - **XE Sky Variations.esp** comes with MGE XE.
 It affects the colours of clear and cloudy skies and makes it so that you will have a different sky scattering colours every day.
 Highly recommended to use.

+2. The last thing set to do is adjusting the Gamma Correction option ingame (Options > Video).
+This affects the overall brightness of the game.
+If you like how the game looks, you might want to skip this step, but since every monitor is different it might be worth to tweak this setting a little.

 From here on you can decide to install your own selection of mods on top of this guide, though one could argue that a slightly modded vanilla setup is the best way of playing Morrowind (especially for people how experience the game for the first time).